armory/documentation/_user_guides/baking-images.md

 This guide should include:

-- How to bake an Amazon Machine Image
+- How to bake an Amazon Machine Image (AMI)
 - How to use base images
 - Pulling from different package repositories
 - Troubleshooting